-ALL FORMS FOR STUDENT HOUSING WILL BE AVAILABLE ONLINE AND AT STUDENT SERVICES ON FRIDAY, MARCH 6th.
-If you have any additional questions or concerns, please contact the Housing Manager at 907-834-1634 or at email@example.com.
+ALL FORMS FOR STUDENT HOUSING ARE NOW AVAILABLE ONLINE AND AT STUDENT SERVICES.
+If you have any additional questions or concerns, please contact the Housing Manager at 907-834-1634 or at firstname.lastname@example.org.

 Students at the Valdez college can apply for college housing as a single student or as a family student with a partner and/or children based on eligibility and availability.
 All housing application materials can be found here.
 For more information, contact the Campus Life Coordinator at 907-834-1634, or by emailing studentservices AT pwscc DOT edu.

 Take a virtual tour of student housing by clicking here!